elisabethoelmann/Project-3-Kaplan-Meier/README.md

 It looks like the follwoing steps from Part 2 of the code do not seem to work properly
 - Update the data in the appropriate index range
-- up-date the Google Excel sheet with the modified data The error message is " Index out of range for Group C" Every other function works fine.
+- up-date the Google Excel sheet with the modified data

+The error message is " Index out of range for Group C"

+Every other function works fine.
 Part 1 of the code executes fine and the plot is up-dated with data form the Google Sheet, the mPFS is calculated and the user can enter all the data.
 Unfortunately, they are then not up-loaded back into the Excel sheet due to this error message.
-For my use, I would anyway not enter data into the temrinal I would alwasy up-date the Google Excel sheet directly with my new dt=ata, but I was aware, that the project assessors would require to see user input.
-The input works fine, only the up-load to the Excel sheet does not.
+For my use, I would anyway not enter data into the terminal.
+I would always up-date the Google Excel sheet directly with my new data, but I was aware, that the project assessors would require me to see the user input.
+The input works fine, only the up-load to the Excel sheet does not work, and I apologise for that mishap.

 I have decided to submit this project nevertheless, after discussing the code with my tutor last Thursday and his recommendation was, to submit the project even if I would face problems.
 He did not know at the time about this problem.